pszymczyk/embedded-consul/README.md

 ### Changing download directory

-An environment variable can be set to change the consul CDN:
+An environment variable can be set to change the consul CDN.

 ```bash
 # default